- Home

 - News Alerts

-- United Kingdom Immigration Rules Fall 2025
+- United Kingdom Immigration Rules Under HC1333 Fall 2025

 Immigration News Alert

-United Kingdom Immigration Rules Fall 2025
+United Kingdom Immigration Rules Under HC1333 Fall 2025

 Key Point

-- The UK is introducing phased updates to its Immigration Rules from October 2025, reshaping visa criteria and suitability assessments
+- The U.K. is introducing phased updates to its Immigration Rules from October 2025, reshaping visa criteria and suitability assessments

-Phased Implementation
+Phased Implementation of HC 1333

 Part Suitability Replaces Part 9

-- Discretionary refusal grounds: character, associations and other public interest concerns.
+- Discretionary refusal grounds: character, associations, and other public interest concerns

 Global Business Mobility (GBM) Routes